The Popover API: Floating UI menus, tooltips, and toasts

-The Popover API gives you a clean way to build floating UI elements — menus, tooltips, action menus, toast notifications — without fighting browser quirks or writing dozens of lines of positioning code.
+The Popover API gives you a clean way to build floating UI elements like menus, tooltips, action menus, and toast notifications without fighting browser quirks or writing dozens of lines of positioning code.
 You add a popover attribute to an element, and the browser handles showing it on a top layer above everything else, light-dismissing it when the user clicks outside, and animating it in and out.

 It’s one of those APIs that makes you wonder why the web spent twenty years doing this manually.